 Your hutch’s size will depend on the size of your herd.
 The more rabbits you have, the more space you’ll need to house them.
 Some other hutch-related items to keep in mind:

-- Climate Control: Rabbits are fairly hardy mammals, but temperature control is still important in extreme climates.
+- Climate control: Rabbits are fairly hardy mammals, but temperature control is still important in extreme climates.
 If it gets really hot in your backyard, try to find a shaded spot for your hutch.
 Provided it’s safe to do so, consider rigging a standing electric fan ($15 and up) to provide additional climate control.
 In cold climates, space heaters are optional – they consume lots of energy, are prone to shorts and fires, and typically cost $25 or more.
-If you’re worried about your bunnies on frigid days, make arrangements to house them indoors, perhaps in a basement or garage.
+If you’re worried about your bunnies on frigid days, make arrangements to house them indoors, perhaps in a basement or garage that’s above (or at least close to) freezing).

 3. Outdoor Enclosure (Pen or Run)